Elizabeth Key Grinstead: Aftermath

-As a result of the Elizabeth Key freedom suit (and similar challenges), in December 1662 the Virginia House of Burgesses passed a colonial law to clarify the status of children of women of Negro descent around “doubts [that] have arisen whether children got by an Englishmen upon a negro woman should be slave or free.”
+As a result of the Elizabeth Key freedom suit (and similar challenges), in December 1662, the Virginia House of Burgesses passed a colonial law to clarify the status of children of women of Negro descent around "doubts [that] have arisen whether children got by an Englishmen upon a negro woman should be slave or free."
 It required the children born in the colony to take the status of the mother, whether bond or free, using the principle of partus sequitur ventrum.
-The statute was a departure from the English common law tradition in which a child of English subjects received his or her social status and an obligation of support from his father.
+The statute was a departure from the English common law tradition in which a child of English subjects received their social status and an obligation of support from his father.

-Some historians believe the law was based mostly in the economic demands of a colony that was short on labor; the law enabled slaveholders to control the children of women slaves as laborers.
+Some historians believe the law was primarily based on the economic demands of a colony that was short on labor; the law enabled slaveholders to control the children of enslaved women as laborers.
 But it also freed the white fathers from acknowledging the children as theirs, providing financial support, or arranging for apprenticeships, as they were required to do in England, or emancipating them.
 Some white fathers did take an interest in their mixed-race children and passed on social capital, such as education or land; many others abandoned them.

-Other European colonies (and later American states) passed similar laws, which defined all children born to slave mothers as slaves.
+Other European colonies (and later American states) passed similar laws, which enslaved all children born to enslaved mothers.
 If they had free white fathers, as many did under the power conditions of the time, the fathers had to take separate legal action to free their children.
 In the early 19th century, following slave rebellions in which free blacks played a part, the legislatures of the South made such manumissions more difficult, requiring an act of legislature for each manumission.
 They also imposed legal restrictions on the rights of free people of color.

-After the American Revolutionary War, the new constitution counted slaves as only 3/5 persons in figuring apportionment for Congressional seats as a compromise between Southern States who wanted to obtain greater representation by counting slaves as whole persons and Northern States who feared being dominated by the South.
-Northern states generally abolished slavery in the early 19th century, sometimes on a gradual basis.
-Northern territories (such as the Northwest Territory) and new states admitted to the Union in the northern latitudes prohibited slavery.
+After the American Revolutionary War, the new constitution counted enslaved people as only 3/5 persons in figuring apportionment for Congressional seats as a compromise between the slave states that wanted to obtain greater representation by counting enslaved people as whole persons and free states that feared being dominated by the South.
+Northern states generally abolished slavery in the early 19th century, sometimes gradually.
+Northern territories (such as the Northwest Territory) and new states admitted to the United States in the northern latitudes prohibited slavery.
 States settled by Southerners, such as Kentucky, Tennessee, Arkansas, and Missouri, and those of the Deep South, authorized slavery.
-Only in 1865 did the Thirteenth Amendment to the Constitution end slavery in the South and across the United States except for slaves owned by Native Americans who were not freed by American Indian law until one year later in 1866.
+Only in 1865 did the Thirteenth Amendment to the United States Constitution end slavery in the South and across the United States, except for people enslaved by Native Americans who were not freed by American Indian law until one year later in 1866.

+Her descendants include actor Johnny Depp, her eighth great-grandson, and Depp's daughter, actress Lily-Rose Depp.